tsahaca/DEV_TOOLS/ML/ML_OPS.md

 # What is ML Ops
-MLOps is a set of operational practices to automate and standarize ML
+MLOps is a set of operational practices to automate and standarize ML model
 * building
 * training
 * deployment